hbctraining/main/Where to Start/intro.md

 E.g. A cluster “Node” that has eight “quad"-core CPUs, means that node has 32 cores (ability to process 32 computations at a time).

-**A note about data on the cluster:** One thing that each of these powerful cluster nodes **do not have** is **large amounts of data storage** capability.
-Instead, all the data on a cluster is stored in a set of **shared disks** connected to all the nodes on the cluster.
-The data storage disks and nodes usually have very high-speed connectivity between them to avoid any data access lags.
+The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
+This ensures that you don't have to worry about which node is working on your analysis.

 ### Why use the cluster or an HPC environment?